Vaccine reaction reporting: Adverse event following immunisation

 Infants, children and adolescents can be referred to the SIS for further assessment if they:

-Please note the presence of an underlying food allergy, including egg anaphylaxis, is not a contraindication to immunisation with any of the scheduled vaccines including the Influenza vaccine. (see https://www.allergy.org.au/hp/papers/vaccination-of-the-egg-allergic-individual).
+Please note the presence of an underlying food allergy, including egg anaphylaxis, is not a contraindication to immunisation with any of the scheduled vaccines including the Influenza vaccine. (see ASCIA Guidelines - Vaccination of the egg-allergic individual).
 These individuals should be immunised in primary care and not referred to SIS.

 Referring patients to the SIS is done either through:

-For more information on referring patients to the SIS contact SA Health's Immunisation Section or to discuss individual referrals, please contact the Allergist on call at the Women’s and Children’s Hospital at 8161 7000 or 8161 8638 (the Department).
+For more information on referring patients to the SIS contact SA Health's Immunisation Section or to discuss individual referrals, please contact the Allergist on call at the Women’s and Children’s Hospital at (08) 8161 7000 or the Department for Health and Wellbeing (08) 8161 8638.